AMS Denali West Rib Expedition

 Custom Pricing (Contact AMS)

 The West Rib ascends a direct line of 13,000 vertical feet up the south face of Denali to the summit ridge.
 The West Rib’s rating is several degrees harder than the West Buttress.
 The approach to the base of the route up the Northeast Fork presents many hazards, and AMS will only use it after a thorough scouting.
-If the approach is in poor condition, the expedition reroutes to the West Buttress, to rejoin the West Rib at 16,300 feet.
+If the approach is in poor condition, the expedition reroutes to the West Buttress to rejoin the West Rib at 16,300 feet.
 The West Rib is steep and exposed and requires expert crampon skills and clipping of protection while roped.
 It is a true climber’s route on Denali, with exposed camps and phenomenal views.
 The West Rib is an outstanding mountaineering challenge and an advanced-level expedition-style mountaineering experience.

 History: Denali’s West Rib was climbed first in 1959 by Jackson Hole climbers Jake Breitenbach, Barry Corbet, Pete Sinclair, and Bill Buckingham.
 Their first ascent was a major milestone in North American mountaineering written up in the 1960 American Alpine Club Journal.
 Pioneering mountaineer Bradford Washburn described the route as “so continually steep and difficult, and so exposed to the full force of the southwesterly storms that none but the most uniformly experienced and powerful team of climbers should even think of attempting it.”